 -

-superior in killing the pathogenic bacteria E. coli.
+A combination of all the three nanoparticles was superior in killing the pathogenic bacteria E. coli.